ubuntu/WSL/docs/tutorials/cloud-init.md

 > See more:  [cloud-init official documentation](https://cloudinit.readthedocs.io/en/latest/index.html).

 The latest release of Ubuntu (Noble Numbat 24.04 LTS) comes with cloud-init already preinstalled, so you'll need that specific application to follow this tutorial.
 Ubuntu 24.04 LTS can be installed from [this link to the Microsoft Store](https://www.microsoft.com/store/productId/9NZ3KLHXDJP5?ocid=pdpshare).
-A previous version of this tutorial used Ubuntu-Preview, because that comes with the latest in-development features.
+A previous version of this tutorial used Ubuntu Preview, because that comes with the latest in-development features.
 You can still use it to follow the instructions below, if you prefer.

-## What you will learn:
+## What you will learn

 - How to write cloud-config user data to a specific WSL instance.
 - How to automatically set up a WSL instance with cloud-init.
 - How to verify that cloud-init succeeded with the configuration supplied.

-## What you will need:
+## What you will need

 - Windows 11 with WSL 2 already enabled
-- The latest Ubuntu24.04LTS application from Microsoft Store.
+- The latest Ubuntu 24.04 LTS application from the Microsoft Store

 ## Write the cloud-config file